ViliusP/music_notation/README.md

 2. Flutter: Since this library includes a Flutter widget for rendering music notation, you need to have Flutter installed as well.
 You can download it from [the Flutter website](https://flutter.dev/docs/get-started/install).

+### Understanding of Flutter

+A basic understanding of how to use Flutter and how to build UIs with Flutter widgets is necessary.
+If you're new to Flutter, the [Flutter documentation](https://flutter.dev/docs) provides resources to help you get started.

 ### Familiarity with MusicXML

 This library is designed for parsing and rendering MusicXML files.
 It assumes that you are familiar with the MusicXML format and how to use it to represent musical scores.
 If you're not already familiar with MusicXML, you may want to review the [MusicXML documentation](https://www.musicxml.com/for-developers/) before using this library.

-### Understanding of Flutter

-The renderer included in this library is a Flutter widget.
-Therefore, a basic understanding of how to use Flutter and how to build UIs with Flutter widgets is necessary.
-If you're new to Flutter, the [Flutter documentation](https://flutter.dev/docs) provides a wealth of resources to help you get started.

 ### SMuFL Standard

 Our library uses the SMuFL (Standard Music Font Layout) standard for music symbols in the rendered output.
-For precise rendering, you should have a SMuFL compliant font installed in your system.
-A list of such fonts can be found [here](https://www.smufl.org/fonts/).
+More info and a list of popular fonts can be found [here](https://www.smufl.org/fonts/).

+### Music notation rules

+This library follows standard music notation practices based on Elaine Gould's book Behind Bars, a widely used guide for music engraving rules.

 ### Current status